HOTELS Kisawa Sanctuary - The Mozambique Resort Partnering with Ocean Research

 IslandLuxuryNature

-On a wild stretch of Benguerra Island, where sand dunes roll into the Indian Ocean and dugongs graze offshore seagrass meadows, Kisawa Sanctuary has built something unusual: luxury villas created partly through 3D printing, staffed largely by locals, and funded by a commitment to marine science.
+On a wild stretch of Benguerra Island, where sand dunes roll into the Indian Ocean and dugongs graze offshore seagrass meadows, Kisawa Sanctuary has built something unusual: luxury villas incorporating 3D printing technology, staffed largely by locals, and driven by a commitment to marine science.

 The resort funds the Bazaruto Center for Scientific Studies, an ocean observatory that opened in 2017, and you can join researchers on diving expeditions or help monitor the region's marine megafauna.